I am proud to say that the Bangor Chinese School (BCS)

 During the summer of 2011, with the help and sponsorship of the American Councils for International Education, our organization

 has trained twenty (20) Maine high school students in Mandarin Chinese and then taken them to China for a six-week, expense paid, educational

 Our other activities include K-12 courses and programs in area schools, language courses at the University of Maine and Husson University,

 guided China trips for business people and professionals, special teacher education programs bearing university credit, cultural events, and

 summer camps for children.
-This past summer for the third year we had the good fortune of hosting the NSA at University of Maryland’s STARTALK
+This past summer for the tenth year we had the good fortune of hosting the NSA at University of Maryland’s STARTALK

 language program for Maine students and for Maine Chinese teachers training.